spren9er/tilez/README.md

 Defines the padding **between** children tiles of current tile.
 Format must be either a string like _"10px"_, _"10"_ or a number like _10_.
 Relative values are not supported.
 For layout mode _'spacing'_ it adds half of the given inner padding to the left and right of the outer tiles (or tile if there is only one).
-This property will be inherited, thus all children tiles will have the same inner padding unless not specified explicitly in children tile.
-If inner padding of children tile is given, this value will be considered instead of inner padding of parent tile.
+This property will be inherited, thus all children tiles will have the same inner padding for their children unless not specified explicitly in children tile.
+In other words, if inner padding of children tile is given, this value will be considered instead of inner padding of parent tile.

 <a name="outer_padding" href="#outer_padding">#</a> tilez.<b>Tile</b>.<i>outerPadding</i> · [default: 0]